 I wouldn't be here, I don't think, without Dr. Porter and her remarkable team,” said Kimberley.

 Kimberley’s condition varied throughout the first 13 days.
 She underwent three major surgeries and was placed on a ventilator and had a feeding tube inserted.
 David navigated his wife’s care decisions with the support of the providers and team at Skagit Regional Health.

 “It's either black or white with me, there are no variants.
 I said, ‘if she's not good, be honest with me.’
 And they did.
 I knew exactly what was going on with my wife the whole time,” said David.
 “I talked to her when she was out.
 I said, you keep fighting girl.
 I'd whisper it in her ear.”

-The surgeons; Dr. Porter, Joel Dean, MD and Janice Kang, MD, as well as the critical care team, gave David and their family constant updates on the changes in Kimberly’s status.
+The surgeons; Dr. Porter and Joel Dean, MD, as well as the critical care team, gave David and their family constant updates on the changes in Kimberly’s status.
 David was confronted with a number of difficult decisions throughout Kimberley’s treatment.

 While David stayed close by, waiting for their family to arrive Hospitalist Precious Barns, DO, stepped in to make sure David was taking steps to care for himself too.

 “I've never had professional people talk to us like they did.
 This is the first time.
 They drew everything on the board and they explained everything that was going on with my wife,” said David.
 “They answered all our questions thoroughly, so nothing went unanswered, and it brought me comfort."